Víctor González Torres

-Víctor González Torres (born July 1, 1947, in Mexico City), is a Mexican pharmaceutical businessman and politician, popularly known as Doctor Simi, the name of the character that represents his chain of companies, collectively called Farmacias Similares.
+Víctor González Torres (born July 1, 1937, in Mexico City) is a Mexican pharmaceutical businessman and politician, popularly known as Doctor Simi, the name of the character that represents his chain of companies, collectively called Farmacias Similares.
 In 2022 it became a trend to throw Doctor Simi plushies to singers in Mexico, and this was widely covered in social media.

 Personal life and family

 Victor González Torres comes from a family with a history in politics and business: one of his brothers, Javier Gonzáles Torres, is the owner of Farmacias Fénix, Farmacias de Genéricos, and the IGFA Laboratories.
 His other brother, Jorge Gonzáles Torres, was the founder and first president of the 'Partido Verde Ecologista de México', or Ecologist Green Party of Mexico, and was their presidential candidate in the Mexican elections of 1994.
 His other brother, Enrique Gonzáles Torres, is a Jesuit priest and rector at the Universidad Iberoamericana.

-His older brother is named Roberto González Torres and lives in Texas.
-He has 3 sisters: Margarita, Virginia, and María.
+Víctor González Torres's older brother is named Roberto González Torres and lives in Texas.
+He has three sisters: Margarita, Virginia, and María.